2016 Geneva Open

-The 2016 Geneva Open (also known as the 2016 Banque Eric Sturdza Geneva Open for sponsorship reasons) was a men's tennis tournament played on outdoor clay courts.
+The 2016 Geneva Open, also known as the Banque Eric Sturdza Geneva Open for sponsorship reasons, was a men's tennis tournament played on outdoor clay courts.
 It was the 14th edition of the Geneva Open and part of the ATP World Tour 250 series of the 2016 ATP World Tour.
-It took place at the Tennis Club de Genève in Geneva, Switzerland, from May 15 through May 21, 2016.
+It took place at the Tennis Club de Genève in Geneva, Switzerland, from 15 May through 21 May 2016.
+First-seeded Stan Wawrinka won the singles title.